-The difference between recline and tilt in space in seating can be often confused and it is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and to reduce the risk of pressure ulcers occurring.
+The difference between recline and tilt in space in seating can be easily confused.
+It is crucial to understand the difference in these functions to ensure that the chair is both comfortable for the patient and does not pose the risk of pressure ulcer incidence.
 The recommended chair for the patient should be adjusted to meet their individual postural and pressure care needs and therefore, reclining or tilting to best suit their condition.

 Back angle recline is the adjustment in angle of the back of the chair, whilst the body of the chair remains stationary.
 It is measured as the angle of the back from the seat surface where the patient sits.

-For this reason, the use of recline on its own can cause sliding from the chair in clients who have poor postural control, thus increasing shear and friction.
+For this reason, the use of recline on its own can cause sliding from a chair for clients that have poor postural control, thus increasing shear and friction.
 It is recommended that Tilt in Space is used in conjunction with Recline for this group of clients and that a thorough Seating Assessment is carried out.

-As a rule of thumb, I never recommend a recline only chair for clients who are unstable and have poor postural control.
+As a rule of thumb, I never recommend a recline-only chair for clients who are unstable and have poor postural control.

-The Seating Matters Phoenix™, Sorrento™, Bariatric Sorrento™ Atlanta™ and Monaco™ chairs have back angle recline adjustment.
-This feature can be temporarily locked at a specific angle, depending on the patient’s needs, to limit improper adjustment, and easily re-engaged to adjust the angle required.
+The Seating Matters Phoenix™, Sorrento™, Bariatric Sorrento™, Atlanta, Milano™ and Monaco™ chairs all have back angle recline adjustment.
+This feature can be temporarily locked at a specific angle, depending on the patient’s needs.
+This will limit improper adjustment and allow for easy adjustment as required.

-A 45° tilt is needed for those patients who are at a greater risk of pressure ulcers.
+An angle of 45° of tilt is often recommended for patients who are at a greater risk of pressure ulcers.
 This angle of tilt has been shown to be an effective angle for weight shift and pressure management.

 The Seating Matters Sorrento™ and Phoenix™ chairs have the option of increased tilt in space to a maximum of 45° with built-in back recline adjustment.

-Remember we have free resources on hand to help you in prescribing correct seating for your patient or loved one.
+Remember, we have free resources on hand to help you in prescribing correct seating for your patient or loved one.
 It is important to note, that the misuse of either of these features can injure a user, a caregiver, cause unwanted side-effects.
 If you are new to healthcare seating, we recommend:

-- We have Internal Seating Specialists.
-Trained by Martina Tierney OT and available to answer your questions at any time also, please contact us by phone, email or using the live chat feature.
+- Speaking to our Internal Seating Specialists.
+Trained by Martina Tierney OT and available to answer your questions at any time.
+Please contact us by phone, email or using the live chat feature on your browser.